PMMA / Acrylic Sustainable Solutions

 About Industrial Emissions Directive (IED)

-The existing Directive on industrial emissions, the Integrated Pollution Prevention and Control (IPPC) Directive, adopted in 1996, fixes the rules for granting permits to operate industrial installations.
+The existing Directive on industrial emissions (IED), which entered into force in 2011, fixes the rules for granting permits to operate industrial installations.

 The objective is to provide a high level of protection of the environment as a whole.